 Q: Do both parents in a two-parent home have to attend the pre-service training?

 A: Yes, all persons in the parenting role must attend the pre-service training.
 If you have recently completed pre-service training from another Child Placing Agency, we may be able to accept it in place of our in-service training.
+A copy of your certificate must be submitted for review.

 Q: Am I considered “financially stable” if I receive Temporary Assistance for Needy Families (TANF), Virginia Initiative for Employment not Welfare (VIEW) services, or other benefits through public assistance programs?